-The artist may take up to three months to fully complete a commission depending on set deadlines for other, bigger pieces placed prior, health reasons, or previously planned vacations or delays.
+The artist may take up to six months to fully complete a commission depending on set deadlines for other, bigger pieces placed prior, health reasons, or previously planned vacations or delays.
 Regarding holiday absence, the artist will inform the commissioner of these delays - if foreseen - at the time of order.
 Any deadlines must be discussed in the initial commission proposal to be considered before the preliminary sketch is started.
 Notification will be given to the commissioner for major, unavoidable delays.

 As the artist suffers from some mental and physical health issues, please expect some delays.
-Turn around time can take up to 3-4 months, though the average is usually within one month of ordering.
 Please allow at least a month before inquiring about the status of your commission.